 If your garden is looking a bit bare, bedding plants are brilliant for an instant lift.
 You don’t have to tackle the whole garden; go for areas that you can see from indoors, or plant up containers and position them somewhere that you walk past regularly, like the front door.

 Pansies, violas, cyclamen, ivy and heather are all great plants for an autumn-into-winter display.
 Garden centres, DIY stores and supermarkets usually have a good range on offer.
-For lots more plant ideas, check out my posts on winter plants for pots and plants for winter hanging baskets.
+For lots more plant ideas, check out my posts on fall flowers for pots, winter plants for pots and plants for winter hanging baskets.

 Deal with the big leaf drop